 When using an insurance benefit, here are some important things to know:

 Most insurance companies do not cover marital, relationship, or family counseling

 - You may surrender some or all of your confidentiality rights to the insurance company

 - Your treatment records might be audited by the insurance company

-- The insurance company may determine how long and/or how often you can have sessions with me
+- The insurance company may determine how long and/or how often you can have sessions

 - The insurance company may dictate the type and length of treatment

 - You are responsible for paying your deductible and copayment at the time service is rendered

 - You may need to get a pre-authorization for treatment

 Counseling is paid for by a “per session” fee which may or may not be covered by insurance.
 Call your insurance company to learn the details of your benefit.
 I am no longer accepting new clients for counseling.
 My practice as of 2021 is limited to coaching.